nicola-masarone/lpc1769-projects/lpc1769_7seg/README.md

 * 7-segment 2-digit display
 * 8 limiting resistors of about 3.3 kΩ
 * 2 PNP transistors type BC557B
-* 2 basic transistor control resistors of about 10kΩ
+* 2 transistor base control resistors of about 10kΩ
 * connection cables from breadboard
 ## Assembly diagram
 The following figure shows the assembly diagram of the proposed exercise: